MicrosoftDocs/memdocs/sccm/develop/osd/how-to-enable-unknown-computer-support-for-a-pxe-service-point.md

 manager: "mbaldwin"
 ---
 # How to Enable Unknown Computer Support for a PXE Service Point
-In System Center Configuration Manager, you set the operating system deployment PXE service point response to incoming PXE requests from unknown computers by setting the [SupportUnknownMachines](assetId:///SupportUnknownMachines?qualifyHint=False&autoUpgrade=True) embedded property.
+In System Center Configuration Manager, you set the operating system deployment PXE service point response to incoming PXE requests from unknown computers by setting the **SupportUnknownMachines** embedded property.

- assetId:///SupportUnknownMachines?qualifyHint=False&autoUpgrade=True has the following possible values.
+ **SupportUnknownMachines** has the following possible values.

 |Value|Description|
 |-----------|-----------------|